 In September 2018, I visited the Growth Street offices and was extremely impressed with their operation, stability and professionalism.
 Ex-CEO Greg Carter has a vision leaning heavily on protecting investors and company growth.

 For those looking for a simple peer to peer lending option, Growth Street is a great choice.
 Only one lending product is being offered so there are no confusing decisions to be made.
 Auto-invest makes reinvesting easy.

-Growth Street operates like Ratesetter with regards to diversification and losses so there’s no need to worry about diversifying your loans.
+Growth Street operates like Ratesetter with regards to diversification and losses.
 Every lender bears the same risk and if losses occur, they are paid out of the Provision Fund.

 Borrowers Subject To Rigorous Checks

 Growth Street puts every potential borrower through the investigation torture chamber which is bad news for borrowers but great news for lenders’.
 Growth Street checks public and private company records, accounts and data to uncover any underlying or potential issues.
 After all the data is collected, a company director is interviewed and a business credit check is performed.